-During and after the Rhoynar evacuation, the Valyrians destroyed the Rhoynish capital, Ny Sar, and many of the other great cities of the kingdom, including Chroyane, Ar Noy, and Ghoyan Drohe; their massive ruins are still easily observed from the Rhoyne
+During and after the Rhoynar evacuation, the Valyrians destroyed the Rhoynish capital, Ny Sar, and many of the other great cities of the realm, including Chroyane, Ar Noy, Sar Mell, and Ghoyan Drohe; their massive ruins are still easily observed from the Rhoyne.

 The Rhoynar were a slender people with smooth olive skin, black hair, and dark eyes.

 The Rhoynar practiced a number of customs that differ from mainstream Andal culture.
 They practiced equal primogeniture, granting inheritances to the eldest child regardless of gender.
 They also tolerated homosexuality.
 Due to their origin in city-states, the Rhoynar titled their rulers Princes and Princesses.
 Their influence made these customs standard in Dorne as well.

 Other aspects of Rhoynish customs were abandoned in favor of Dorne's Andal culture.
 The Rhoynar originally worshiped a number of river-themed nature gods.
 Their primary god was Mother Rhoyne, or Mother River, the personification of the river Rhoyne itself.
 Other gods include the Old Man of the River, a turtle god, and his adversary the Crab King.
 Having abandoned their river, however, the Rhoynar adopted the Faith of the Seven in Westeros.